vycdev/king-typer/docs/basic-usage.md

 Under this info you will see a chart that displays the `Accuracy`, `Corrected WPM`, `Uncorrected WPM` for ever second of the test.
 You can hover over it to see the info in a better way for each second.
 This way you can see changes in your accuracy, wpm, uncorrected wpm, that took place in the test.
 Immidiately under the chart you will see the legend for the chart.

-Under the chart you will see either of:
+Under all of that you will see either of:
-- A congratulations message tellign you that you typed all words correctly and telling you what was your wpm.
+- A congratulations message tellign you that you typed all words correctly and telling you what was your wpm score.
 - A message telling you what was your uncorrected WPM and corrected WPM along with your Accuracy for that test and the words that you typed wrong and how you typed them.